 - The second segment of the Programme comprises study visits in The Hague and Vienna to intergovernmental organizations of relevance in the field of disarmament, as well as to Member States, at their invitation.
-Ever since the establishment of the Programme in 1978, a number of Member States of the United Nations also hosted study programmes for the Fellows on different occasions: Bulgaria, the former Czechoslovakia, China, Finland, France, the former German Democratic Republic, Germany, Hungary, Japan, Romania, Sweden, the former Union of the Soviet Socialist Republics, and the United States of America.
-At present, both Germany and Japan continue to host study visits for the Fellows.
+Ever since the establishment of the Programme in 1978, a number of Member States of the United Nations hosted study programmes for the Fellows: Bulgaria, Czechoslovakia, China, Finland, France, the former German Democratic Republic, Germany, Hungary, Japan, Romania, Sweden, the former Union of the Soviet Socialist Republics, and the United States of America.
+In 2015, Germany, China, Kazakhstan, Japan, and the United States of America hosted study visits for the Fellows.
 These study visits have provided the Fellows with an invaluable opportunity to get more closely acquainted with the national policies and work in the field of arms limitation and disarmament of the respective Governments.

-- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a second cycle of lectures by members of delegations to the First Committee and United Nations officials and representatives of other international and non-governmental organizations and academia, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.
+- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a another cycle of lectures by members of delegations to the First Committee, United Nations officials and representatives of other international and non-governmental organizations and academia, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.

 In helping to develop greater expertise in disarmament and a better understanding of the concerns of the international community in the field of disarmament and international security, the United Nations Programme of Fellowships on Disarmament makes a concrete contribution to the process of deliberations and negotiations on disarmament.
 Indeed, the Programme has enabled former Fellows to participate more effectively in regional and global efforts in the field of disarmament and, by creating an informal network spanning the various regions of the world, to work cooperatively and constructively in the pursuance of disarmament and arms limitation goals.

 Go to Top